 A review was carried out throughout the business to assess the operational and reporting impacts Brexit will have.
-An application to set up a branch operation in Northern Ireland is currently being prepared which will be capable of servicing the Company's customers in that jurisdiction.
+An application to set up a branch operation in Northern Ireland, which will be capable of servicing the Company's customers in that jurisdiction, has been submitted to the Prudential Regulatory Authority (PRA).
+RSA Insurance Ireland DAC operates under the Temporary Permissions Regime (TPR) while the application is being considered.